The Early Years:

 2009

-In January, Ed Mateer retired from The Loan Company.
+In January, Ed Mateer retired from The Loan Company of San Diego.

 In February, President Barack Obama signed the American Recovery and Reinvestment Act of 2009 (also known as The Stimulus Bill or The Recovery Act).